Millennials: North America

 By analyzing data from the U.S. Census Bureau, the Pew Research Center estimated that millennials, whom they define as people born between 1981 and 1996, outnumbered baby boomers, born from 1946 to 1964, for the first time in 2019.
 That year, there were 72.1 million millennials compared to 71.6 million baby boomers, who had previously been the largest living adult generation in the country.
 Data from the National Center for Health Statistics shows that about 62 million millennials were born in the United States, compared to 55 million members of Generation X, 76 million baby boomers, and 47 million from the Silent Generation.
 Between 1981 and 1996, an average of 3.9 million millennial babies were born each year, compared to 3.4 million average Generation X births per year between 1965 and 1980.
 But millennials continue to grow in numbers as a result of immigration and naturalization.
 In fact, millennials form the largest group of immigrants to the United States in the 2010s.
 Pew projected that the millennial generation would reach around 74.9 million in 2033, after which mortality would outweigh immigration.
 Yet 2020 would be the first time millennials (who are between the ages of 24 and 39) find their share of the electorate shrink as the leading wave of Generation Z (aged 18 to 23) became eligible to vote.
 In other words, their electoral power peaked in 2016.
 In absolute terms, however, the number of foreign-born millennials continues to increase as they become naturalized citizens.
 In fact, 10% of American voters were born outside the country by the 2020 election, up from 6% in 2000.
 The fact that people from different racial or age groups vote differently means that this demographic change will influence the future of the American political landscape.
+Multiple other sources represent, though, that the Millennials cohort have birthdates beginning from 1982 and ending at 1997.
 While younger voters hold significantly different views from their elders, they are considerably less likely to vote.
 Non-whites tend to favor candidates from the Democratic Party while whites by and large prefer the Republican Party.